Pilotcore Insights

 Pros and cons of Amazon Simple Storage Service

 Amazon S3 requires no up-front investment, so you can use the service as needed.
 Pricing is typically based on storage amount, request volume, retrieval behavior (for colder tiers), and data transfer.
 There are multiple storage classes with varying cost and retrieval characteristics.
 You can configure lifecycle policies to automatically transition data across classes toward colder storage.
-S3’s very high data durability (up to 99.999999999% durability) makes it an excellent option for reliable, long-term storage of critical files.
+S3’s very high data durability (designed to exceed 99.999999999% durability) makes it an excellent option for reliable, long-term storage of critical files.

 The service is affordable and scales automatically.
 Objects can include any data, so S3 lets you serve videos to spreadsheets and everything in between.